patzsantos/e-portfolio-uoeo/oop_unit1.md

 _*On completion of this unit you will be able to:*_<br>

-_-Create a Python program which uses a constructor and abstract class.
+_-Create a Python program which uses a constructor and abstract class.<br>
--Describe the concepts of polymorphism, aggregation and composition.
+-Describe the concepts of polymorphism, aggregation and composition.<br>
--Name variables according to the namespace within which they exist._
+-Name variables according to the namespace within which they exist._<br>

 ## Codio Activity
 - [Inheritance](https://github.com/patzsantos/e-portfolio-uoeo/blob/module2/oop/Unit%205/codio_inheritance.deckofcards.py)